stackotter/swift-bundler/README.md

 The default package templates are located at `~/Library/Application Support/dev.stackotter.swift-bundler/templates` and are downloaded from [the swift-bundler-templates repository](https://github.com/stackotter/swift-bundler-templates) when the first command requiring the default templates is run.

-To learn about creating custom templates, go to [the custom templates section](#creating-custom-templates).
+To learn about creating custom templates, see [the creating custom templates section](#creating-custom-templates).

 ### List available templates